Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 1. **Enforce Risk Acceptance:** If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
 For applications with an *risk class >= [HIGH]*, this risk acceptance MUST be formally documented (e.g., as a Jira ticket).

-2. **Verify Findings:** Security findings with criticality ratings of *[MEDIUM]* or greater (or a CVSS v3 Score of 5.0 or higher) SHOULD not go live without proper verification.
+2. **Remediate Findings:** Security findings with criticality ratings of *[MEDIUM]* or greater (or a CVSS v3 Score of 5.0 or higher) SHOULD not go live without proper verification.

-3. **Reassess Tool Findings:** Teams may reassess tool findings.
+3. **Reassess Tool Findings:** Teams MAZ reassess tool findings.
 For example, they can refine a CVSS Base Score by evaluating its CVSS Environmental Score, taking aspects such as classification or accessibility into account.
 When a rating/score is refined, the rationale (e.g. CVSS vector) MUST be documented.

 4. **Retest After Remediation:** Identified vulnerabilities MUST be retested after remediation to verify that countermeasures have been implemented correctly.